|Nutrition Facts (per serving)|

 Gather the ingredients.

-Harvest seeds from the pumpkin by carefully cutting the pumpkin in half and scraping the insides with a fork.
+Harvest pumpkin seeds by carefully cutting a pumpkin in half and scraping the insides with a fork.

-In a medium saucepan over high heat, bring 1 quart of water to a boil.
+In a medium saucepan, bring 1 quart of water to a boil over high heat.
 Once boiling, add the pumpkin seeds and boil for 5 minutes, then drain.

 In a medium bowl, add the pumpkin seeds with melted butter, salt, and garlic powder and toss to combine and fully coat the pumpkin seeds.

 Once coated, add seeds to the air fryer.
-Fry at 365 F for 15 minutes, shaking the basket halfway through.
+Fry at 365 F until browned and crisp, about 15 minutes, shaking the basket halfway through.

 How to Scrape Out Pumpkin Seeds